shiorijs/shiori/README.md

 A customizable and fast NodeJS library made for interacting with the discord api.

 - Shiori provides plugins, which allows you to choose which features to include in your bot;
 - Customize your cache.
-Limit your collections and choose which item gets added or removed;
+Limit your collections and choose which item gets added or removed.

 # Setup